alghul96/ThesisAnalysis/README.md

 # Analysis for my bachelor thesis in Statistics
 Code for the analysis of my bachelor thesis.
 The analysis regards student careers from Msc in Informatic Engineering of University of Bologna.
+Supervisor: Professor Claudio Sartori from Department of Computer Science and Engineering of University of Bologna.

 ## Contents
 - **Carriere.xlsx**: first dataset